Financial Poise

 These Business Plan Red Flags Will Turn Investors Away

 A business plan is like a roadmap.
-It tells your investors, directors, potential employees, and important stakeholders where you want to go when you want to get there, and the path you’ll take to reach your destination.
-But a poorly presented plan can hurt even the savviest entrepreneurs.
-Considering the extreme economic uncertainty and growing caution among investors these days, entrepreneurs can ill afford to make preventable mistakes.
+It tells your investors, directors, potential employees, and essential stakeholders where, when, and how you’ll reach your destination.
+However, a poorly presented plan can hurt even the savviest entrepreneurs.
+Considering the extreme economic uncertainty and growing caution among investors, entrepreneurs can ill afford to make preventable mistakes.

-Below, I describe several important business plan mishaps that can be easily corrected.
+Below, are several important business plan mishaps that can be easily corrected.
 Avoid these mistakes, or else investors will avoid your company’s offering.

 1. Value Inflation

 Let investors make these judgments for themselves.
-Clearly and objectively state the facts: the problem (from your customer’s point of view), your solution, the addressable market size, how your company will market and sell it, and how the company will stay ahead of competitors.
+Clearly and objectively state the facts: the problem (from your customer’s point of view), your solution, the addressable market size, how your company will market and sell its products and or services, and how it will stay ahead of its competitors.
 Lay off the hype.

 2. Trying to Be All Things to All People

 That is not to say that additional products, applications, markets, and distribution channels should be discarded.
-Instead, they should be used to enrich and support the highly focused core strategy after the initial strategy has gained market traction.
-The business plan should hold the story together with a strong, compelling core thread.
+Instead, they should be used after the initial strategy has gained market traction to enrich and support the highly focused core strategy.
+The business plan should hold the story together with a compelling core thread.
 The rest should be supporting characters.

 3. Claiming You Have No Competition

 No matter how innovative your company may be, it has competitors or at least potential competitors.
-It may not have a direct competitor in the sense of a company offering an identical solution, but there is at least a close substitute.
+It may not have a direct competitor because a company offers an identical solution, but there is at least a close substitute.
 Fingers are a substitute for a spoon.
-First-class mail is a substitute for a Twitter DM.
+First-class mail is a substitute for a text message.
 A coronary bypass is a substitute for an angioplasty.
 Competitors, simply stated, consist of everybody pursuing the same customer dollars.

-Claiming that you have no competition is a big red flag that tells investors that you don’t fully understand your market and your customer’s needs.
+Claiming that you have no competition is a big red flag that tells investors you don’t fully understand your market and its needs.

 4. Business Plan Too Long

-We understand that your startup is your baby, and you want to tell everyone everything about it.
+We understand your startup is your baby, and you want to tell everyone everything about it.
 However, investors have limited time to evaluate new opportunities.
 They aren’t going to spend all day reading a 100-page business plan.
-In fact, they’ll barely skim a 20-page plan, so make sure you start the plan with a very concise one to two-page Executive Summary.
+They’ll barely skim a 20-page plan, so start the plan with a concise one to two-page executive summary.
 Keep the plan short and to the point.
-Focus on answering the following important business plan questions and ditch the rest.
+Focus on answering the following important business plan questions and ditch the rest:

 • What is the problem?

-• What is the solution, and what makes it special?
+• What is the solution, and what makes it unique?

 • How will the company make money?